 - Optimization (SEO)

-Web content can be anything from blog posts to infographics to videos.
+Content marketing can include anything from blog posts to infographics to videos (to print, even).

 Some agencies and online content producers only handle one or two steps of the content marketing process.
 For instance, they’ll manage the writing, but don’t strategize or publish or promote.